taskcluster/taskcluster-lib-docs/README.md

     tier: null,

     // This should be a schemaset from taskcluster-lib-validate
-    // It provides the schemas necessary to generate the api and events references.
+    // It provides the data necessary to generate the schema files
     schemaset: null,

     // Optionally help taskcluster-docs pick the order this documetation should appear in on the list.